-It is also known as Morton’s metatarsalgia, Morton’s disease, Morton’s neuralgia, Morton metatarsalgia, Morton nerve entrapment, plantar neuroma, and intermetatarsal neuroma.
+This condition is also known as Morton’s metatarsalgia, Morton’s disease, Morton’s neuralgia, Morton metatarsalgia, Morton nerve entrapment, plantar neuroma, and intermetatarsal neuroma.

-It is due to a swollen nerve in the ball of the foot.
+It occurs due to a swollen nerve in the ball of the foot.

-- the severity of symptoms
+- the severity of the symptoms

 - how long they have been present

-- whether home treatment has been tried
+- whether a person has already tried at-home treatments

 Morton’s neuroma surgery

-- Dorsal approach: The surgeon makes an incision on the top of the foot, allowing the patient to walk soon after surgery because the stitches are not on the weight-bearing side of the foot.
+- Dorsal approach: The surgeon makes an incision on the top of the foot, allowing the person to walk soon after surgery because the stitches are not on the weight-bearing side of the foot.